Find your floor level requirements for building and resource consents as well as general flood risk and ground level information for your property.

 - Interim floor level requirements for a residential dwellings

-- Fixed floor levels in some parts of the Flood Management Areas in the District Plan.
+- Fixed minimum floor levels in some parts of the Flood Management Areas in the District Plan.